hazelkd/CSCI5801-Agile/README.md

 Throughout the project we made a system design document to illustrate our whole process, which is in the SDD folder,
 labeled "SDD_Team6".
 This folder also contains a lot of other important information for our project, like diagrams and use cases.
-There is also important information in the SRS folder, including Use Case documents.
+There is also important information in the SRS folder, mainly the "SRS_Team6" document, which goes over all requirements,
+and the folder also includes Use Case documents.

 The "Project 1" folder is from the first section, Waterfall, and "Project 2" is from the Agile Scrum portion.